is-leeroy-jenkins/Sherpa/Resources/Github/Compilation.md

 #### Step 3: Clone this project

-Type in your Baby fork URL and press "Clone"
+Type in your BudgetExecution fork URL and press "Clone"

 ![image](https://user-images.githubusercontent.com/104514709/183603880-92217d8a-bc99-4adf-b6d7-030096576090.png)

 #### Step 4: Develop!

-You now have a copy of Baby!
+You now have a copy of BudgetExecution!
 Press "Start" after you choose the system architecture

 ![image](https://user-images.githubusercontent.com/104514709/183604128-771daefc-6254-41bc-8660-2d28200a0b1e.png)